bokeh/bokeh/docs/bokeh/source/docs/dev_guide/jupyter.rst

 .. code-block:: sh

-    cd src/bokeh/jupyter/frontend
-    npm ci
-    npm run build
-    npm run build:runtime-test
-    cd ../../../..
-    pytest tests/unit/bokeh/io/test_jupyter.py
-    pytest tests/unit/bokeh/io/test_jupyter_runtime.py
-    pytest tests/integration/test_jupyter_extension.py
+    pixi run --locked jupyter-build
+    pixi run --locked jupyter-test

-The build performs TypeScript checking, builds the prebuilt JupyterLab extension used by both JupyterLab and Notebook 7, and copies installation metadata. ``build:runtime-test`` creates a non-shipped browser harness for the shared renderer runtime tests.
+The build checks the shared protocol manifest, runs the TypeScript source tests, type-checks the frontend, builds the AnyWidget adapter and prebuilt JupyterLab extension, and copies the generated assets into the Python package.
+The extension is also consumed by Notebook 7, but automated browser coverage currently exercises it through JupyterLab.
 Generated assets must be rebuilt whenever ``src/bokeh/jupyter/frontend/src`` or the protocol changes.
-A release check should build a wheel, install it into a clean environment, verify ``jupyter labextension list``, and run the wheel-installed browser tests.
+Run ``pixi run --locked jupyter-verify`` to rebuild and confirm that every tracked generated asset is current.

-The CI ``jupyter-classic`` job creates an isolated Notebook 6.5.7 environment and runs the Classic frontend smoke test.
-That test must render both an automatic snapshot and ``show()`` output through their standard ``text/html`` and ``application/javascript`` fallback outputs; no Classic Bokeh extension may be installed or enabled.
+The test task verifies extension discovery and packaging, then runs the AnyWidget, JupyterLab, and marimo integration suites.
+Portable Classic Notebook fallback behavior is covered by Python/JavaScript contract tests; no Classic Bokeh extension is installed or enabled.

 Protocol and lifecycle
 ----------------------

-``bokeh.io.jupyter`` and ``src/bokeh/jupyter/frontend/src/protocol.ts`` define
-the same stable MIME names and integer protocol version.
-Change them together.
+``src/bokeh/jupyter/protocol.json`` is the shared source of stable MIME names, comm targets, queue bounds, and the integer protocol version.
+Python imports it directly, and the TypeScript behavior check verifies the frontend constants against it.
+Change the manifest first and update both consumers together.
 Resource output owns JS/CSS artifacts once; document and application outputs refer to resource manifests.
 A document's initial serialized graph lives once in an inert HTML data owner; both its MIME payload and executable fallback refer to that owner